kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 ### Financial

 - ⛔ Get [Keep Track of My Games](http://ktomg.com) to make a profit
-  - Still no dice yet, I focused on starting a community with Discord integration in 2020
+  - Still no dice yet, while it has earned _some_ revenue, I instead focused on starting a community with Discord integration in 2020
-- ✅  Get [Looks Good to Us](https://looksgoodtous.com) to make a profit
+- ⛔  Get [Looks Good to Us](https://looksgoodtous.com) to make a profit
   - LGTU has not made a _profit_ but it has earned _revenue_ which is still an impressive feat for a 1-year old blog!
 It earned exactly $16 but there is still earnings yet to be paid out that bring it into the $20-30 range.
 That's **almost** profitable 😂
 - ✅ Passive and 1099 income should cover 10% of our annual expenses
   - It actually covered **14%** of our expenses, including the lump minivan payment.
 With the van, we spent more in 2020 but without it, we spent less than 2019 💪